jaaufauvre/philips-hue-auto-config/README.md

 5. Create rooms and zones
 6. Search for lights (from their serial and MAC address) and add them to rooms and zones
 7. Create a "Default" scene in each room and zone
-8. Configure a default power-on behaviour for all lights
+8. Configure a default power-on behavior for all lights

 ## References